MicahElliott/flickpapr/README.md

 BTW, You’ll probably want to have semi-transparent terminals to get the most out your wallpapers.

-## Present shortcomings and areas for improvement
+## Present shortcomings

 * Just dumps a file into `$TMPDIR` with no cleanup.
-* Should discard images that are too big so as not to fill your disk!
-* Image gets stretched to desktop width, so top/bottom often cut off.
+* Image gets stretched to desktop width, so top/bottom sometimes cut off.
 * Assumes JPG (99% safe).
 * Only works for GNOME (gconftool).
 * Doesn’t use Flickr API, so DOM/CDNs susceptible to change.